3 min readThe Sale Process

 • A target closing date

-The full purchase agreement, representations and warranties, indemnification provisions, and all the legal details.
-That's all to be determined after due diligence.
+The full purchase agreement, representations and warranties, indemnification provisions, and the rest of the legal detail.
+All of that comes after diligence.

 Signing an LOI commits you to work toward a deal in good faith.
 It doesn't commit you to close.